 The power of GroupSync

-As hoteliers themselves, Groups360 leaders recognized the schism between the needs of meeting planners and how hotels responded to RFPs caused by an outdated and highly flawed system of sourcing events.
+As hoteliers themselves, Groups360 leaders recognized the schism between the needs of event planners and how hotels responded to RFPs caused by an outdated and highly flawed system of sourcing events.
 In response, the company created a platform called GroupSync with the help of phenomenally gifted technologists and empiricists.

-Data from Smith Travel Research (STR) and many other data sources power the application’s ability to estimate current and future hotel rates in various markets as well as expected occupancy during a set of dates, which saves planners countless hours in sourcing events according to their needs and budget.
+Data from Smith Travel Research (STR) and many other sources power the application’s ability to estimate current and future hotel rates in various markets as well as expected occupancy during a set of dates, which saves event planners countless hours in sourcing according to their needs and budget.
 My clients have cut the sourcing time for their events by two-thirds the industry average, and they’ve saved an average of 18 percent per room, per night, compared to other industry platforms.

 Peace of mind in uncertain times